Jwink3101/notefile/readme.md

     * Look for any file that is the same size then same hash --> repair
     * If it can't repair, look for same name

+## File Hashes

+By default, the SHA256 hash is computed.
+It is *highly* suggested that this be allowed since it greatly increases the integrity of the link between the basefile and the notefile sidecar.
+However, `--no-hash` can be passed to many of the functions and it will disable hashing.

+Note that `--no-hash` (or `--no-refresh`) must be passed *every time* that notefile is modified otherwise, depending on the opperation, it may get rehashed.

+When repairing an orphaned notefile, candidate files are first compared by filesize and then by SHA256.
+While not foolproof, this *greatly* reduces the number of SHA256 computations to be performed; especially on larger files where it becomes increasingly unlikely to be the exact same size.

 ## Tips